-The terminating condition is $L \ge R$.
+The terminating condition is $L \ge R$ .
 Is it guaranteed to be reached?
 In order to establish this guarantee, we must show that under all circumstances the difference R-L is diminished in each step.
-L < R holds at the and let order on strings x and y be defined as follows:
+L < R holds at the beginning of each step.
+The arithmetic mean m then satisfies $L \le m < R$ .
+Hence, the difference is indeed diminished by either assigning m+1 to L (increasing L) or m to R (decreasing R), and the repetition terminates with L = R.